yinrouni/System/Assignment1_ShellScript_Assembly/part2/README.md

 In a brief sentence or two.

 1. What was the bug?
+No such file or directory.
 2. What line did the bug occur?
+15
 3. What is the fix for the bug?
+Replace the dinctionary with an existed one.

 ## Aside: Core dump